 senate 07/22/2025 - 119th Congress

-We are working to officially reject the Bureau of Land Management's recent plan for the Central Yukon, ensuring that this rule does not take effect and maintaining Congressional oversight of land management decisions.
+We are working to formally reject the Bureau of Land Management's recent resource management plan for the Central Yukon area, ensuring that this rule does not take effect.
+Our goal is to assert congressional oversight and prevent policies we believe require further review.

 Congress.gov